cloudpro-dev/jdbc2js/README.md

 # JDBC 2 JSON Schema (J2JS)
 A utility application to converts database tables to JSON Schema files.

-This project is part of the FieldViewJS project which visualises mappings between data in different domains.
-This program is used to ingest data from a database and generate a JSON schema file which can then be used as an input into the FieldViewJS application.

 The current implementation will generate [JSON Schema](https://json-schema.org/) which complies with the [Draft 4 specification](https://json-schema.org/specification-links.html#draft-4)

 ## Requirements